 Communication with Healthcare Provider

-The information in this section provides support to family caregivers to understand the most effective ways to communicate with their loved one’s Healthcare team about pain.
+The information in this section provides support to family caregivers to understand the most effective ways to communicate with their family member’s Healthcare team about pain.
 And, assist them in documenting and communicating important information about pain to the Healthcare team.

 Caregiver-Communication - Accordion

-This tool assists family caregivers to prepare for an upcoming visit with their loved ones.
+This tool assists family caregivers to prepare for an upcoming visit with their family members.
 Healthcare Provider including what they should take with them to the appointment; a location to develop a list of questions they would like to ask the provider and information they want to be sure to share with the provider.

 This document provides a definition and relevance to patients for several common pain terms such as types of pain, pain descriptors, and items related to assessment and management of pain and pain treatments.